gauravdhangar/gauravdhangar/README.md

 - 💬 Ask me about Career option after Engineering, Basics of Software Testing.
 - 📫 How to reach me: You can reach me via Linkedin.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a below average guy graduated from tier 3 college, with bare minimum passing marks.
-But that didn't stop me from building my career.
-Through hard and smart work, I have got into software testing.
-I am currently working as QAT in Amazon.
-I am no expert in software testing.
-And that is why I always eager to learn.
+- ⚡ Fun fact: From humble beginnings at a Tier 3 college, I've forged a successful path in the world of software testing.
+I started my career as a Quality Analyst at Casperon Technologies Pvt.
+Ltd. in Chennai, where I honed my skills for a year.
+With tenacity and a blend of dedication and innovation, I've continued to elevate my career, and I am currently serving as a Senior Software Engineer at SMC Global Securities Limited in Delhi.
+Through this journey, I've landed a role at Amazon as a Quality Assurance Tech.
+Continuously striving to enhance my expertise, I'm always on the lookout for new learning opportunities in the dynamic field of software testing. 🚀 #SoftwareTestingJourney

 <img src = "https://github-readme-stats.vercel.app/api?username=gauravdhangar&&show_icons=true&title_color=ffffff&icon_color=bb2acf&text_color=daf7dc&bg_color=151515">